Explore solutions built for your industry

 • Planning for emergencies and educating workers about heat illness prevention

-OSHA’s new heat standards align with the FDA’s New Era of Smarter Food Safety, which encourages businesses to leverage digital technology to create a safer food system.
+OSHA’s new heat standards align with the FDA’s New Era of Smarter Food Safety, which encourages businesses to implement digital heat monitoring technology to create a safer food system.
 FDA emphasizes that sensors, artificial intelligence, and the Internet of Things better predict, detect, and respond to safety issues when they occur.
 Of particular relevance to the OHSA heat standards are the following objectives in the FDA blueprint:

 • Encourage the use of smart equipment capable of automatically monitoring temperature processes